Nainik2509/Vuexy-React-Next-Js/docs/guide/settings/page-specific-settings.md

 ```

 ::: tip Note
-Configurations are same as settings you can refer the [Settings Context](/guide/settings/context/) guide for more info.
+You can override any config property at page level.
+Please refer [Theme Configurations](/guide/settings/theme-config.html) doc for each configurable property.
 :::

-::: danger Note
+::: danger Important
-Setting `layout` or `rtl` for a specific page will throw a memory leak error.
+It is not advisable to override `layout` or `rtl`  property for a specific page, they should be set only globally.
+Overriding them at page level will throw a memory leak error.
 :::